measurement-kit/measurement-kit/doc/api/common/continuation.md

 # DESCRIPTION

-The Continuation alias allows to more compactly express a function that resumes another function that has paused waiting for continuation.
+The Continuation alias allows to more compactly express a function that resumes another function that has paused waiting for explicit continuation.

 # EXAMPLE